DariaSemikina/Farmtrace-ETL/README.md

 # farmtrace-assignment
-* Bullet list
-    * Nested bullet
-        * Sub-nested bullet etc
-* Bullet list item 2
-ETL Python process:
-    1. extract Big Query source cows table
+* extract Big Query source cows table
-    2. call SQL query that transforms the source table (2) according to the business logic
+* calls SQL query that transforms the source table (2) according to the business logic
-    3. loads the results (with overwrite rule) into BigQuery destination data mart ()
+* loads the results (with overwrite rule) into BigQuery destination data mart ()

 ## Business Requirements